 7. Customer service – Not only does the venue need to be responsive to your needs prior to the event, but it also needs to have adequate support staff on site during the event to respond to the needs and requests of you, your staff and your attendees.

 8. Travel convenience – The location of the venue needs to be conveniently located for your attendees and within a reasonable distance so as not to require excessive travel; otherwise your attendance may suffer.

 9. Parking and proximity to transportation options – On-site or nearby parking options for your guests are important (and cost of parking for your guests can be a deciding factor here).
 In addition, proximity to airports and public transit is also important if you have many guests who aren’t driving their own car to the event.

 10. Accessible for persons with disabilities – This would include ramps, elevators and other amenities for those guests with physical disabilities as well as older guests who aren’t as mobile.

 11. Nearby amenities and entertainment options – Attendees often need or want to partake in fun activities outside of the main event, so finding a venue that has entertainment and recreation options in house or nearby can be critical to your attendance numbers.

 12. Reputation – Ask other event planners and vendors regarding their experiences with the venues you are considering.
 In addition, look at online reviews in forums and on sites like Yelp, Wedding Wire and Trip Advisor to round out your assessment of a venue’s reputation and track record.

 13. Vendor restrictions – Some venues have a list of exclusive vendors that they will allow to perform work in their venue, so make sure if you are using outside vendors that you can bring them into the venue and that the venue will amicably work alongside them.

-Track all your venue details – including budgets and amenities – as well as hundreds of other details with Planning Pod’s 26+ easy-to-use event management software tools.
+Track all your venue details – including budgets and amenities – as well as hundreds of other details with Planning Pod’s 26+ easy-to-use venue booking and event management software tools.
 Try them free today!